MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 When you synchronize your accounts, you do not need to synchronize all attributes.
 For a list of the attributes that must be synchronized for the Azure Rights Management service, see the [Azure RMS section](/azure/active-directory/connect/active-directory-aadconnectsync-attributes-synchronized#azure-rms) from the Azure Active Directory documentation.

-From the attributes list for Azure Rights Management, you'll see that the on-premises AD attributes of **mail** and **proxyAddresses** are both required for synchronization.
-Values from these on-premises attributes are synchronized to the Azure AD proxyAddress attribute.
-Providing the accounts have an email address in one or both of these attributes, you can use the synchronized account with the Azure Rights Management service.

-For more information about how the Azure AD proxyAddress attribute is populated, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad).
+From the attributes list for Azure Rights Management, you'll see that for users, the on-premises AD attributes of **mail**, **proxyAddresses**, and **userPrincipalName** are required for synchronization.
+Values for **mail** and **proxyAddresses** are synchronized to the Azure AD proxyAddress attribute.
+For more information, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357/how-the-proxyaddresses-attribute-is-populated-in-azure-ad)

 ## Confirming your users and groups are prepared for Azure Rights Management

-You can use Azure AD PowerShell to confirm that an account can be used by Azure Rights Management.
-Verify that the user or group has an email address assigned as an Azure AD **proxyaddresses** value.
+You can use Azure AD PowerShell to confirm that users and groups can be used by Azure Rights Management, and the email addresses that can be used to authorize them.

 For example, using the V1 PowerShell module for Azure Active Directory, [M​SOnline](/powershell/module/msonline/?view=azureadps-1.0):